zehe2000/GaussSeidel/readme.md

 ## Description

-This project aims to solve a system of linear equations using the Gauss-Seidel method.
+This project provides a solver for systems of linear equations based on the Gauss-Seidel algorithm.
 The equations are read from a text file and the solution is printed to the console as well as saved to an `output.txt` file.

 ## Installation